Anna Marie Skalka: Awards

 She was awarded Sigma Xi's 2018 William Procter Prize, a scientific research award endowed in the name of a former Sigma Xi member William Cooper Procter, the grandson and heir of one of the founders of the Procter and Gamble Company.
 The citation is for "her contributions to our understanding of the biochemical mechanisms by which retroviruses (including the AIDS virus) replicate and insert their genetic material into the host genome."

 She was elected to the American Academy of Arts and Sciences in 1994.

 Personal life

-In 1960 she married Rudolph (Rudy) Skalka.
+In 1960 she married Rudolph (Rudy) Skalka, who passed away in 2022.
 They have two children, a daughter and a son.